TDG-Platform/docs/Advanced_Image_Preprocessor.md

 ### Outputs

-The AOP_Strip_Processor outputs are the following.
+The Advanced Image Preprocessor outputs are the following.

 Name | Required |   Description
 -----|:--------:|-----------------